Best Milk Frother UK 2026: From Budget to Barista

 The foam quality is good but not exceptional, and I want to be honest about that.
 It's dense, stable, and perfectly suitable for lattes and cappuccinos.
 It's not true microfoam though, so you won't be pouring latte art with it.
 If your goal is hearts and tulips, look at the NanoFoamer instead.

 What the Aeroccino does brilliantly is handle oat milk, which is notoriously tricky to foam.
 The induction heating distributes heat evenly, preventing the scorching that cheaper frothers cause.
-Works equally well with Oatly Barista, Minor Figures, and every dairy type I've tried.
+Works equally well with Oatly Barista, Minor Figures, and every dairy type we've tried.

 Pros: Totally foolproof consistency, four useful modes, excellent with plant milks, induction heating for even temperature, decent capacity at 350ml